openlookeng/hetu-core/hetu-docs/en/connector/hive.md

   Based on the number of thread pool that many parallel HMS operation can be called, this shall reduce the overall time to get the partitions.

+  **Note**

-  **Note**: additionally, multiple Hive Metastore services can be added to the cluster, the same will be accessed in round-robin manner thereby ensuring better load over hive metastore.
+  *Additionally, multiple Hive Metastore services can be added to the cluster, the same will be accessed in round-robin manner thereby ensuring better load over hive metastore.*

   ``` properties
   hive.metastore-write-batch-size = 64
   #Default: 8